bozsahin/thebench/README.md

 Please do not alter them manually.

-The only surgical touch to your <code>~/.bashrc</code>, which is where your bash variables are kept (usually), is to add these aliases so that they are always available, interactive or not.
+The only surgical touch to your <code>~/.bashrc</code>, which is where your bash variables are kept (usually), is to add the alias so that they are always available, interactive or not.
 We don't touch your PATH variable.

 TO UNINSTALL: